Asset allocation is an important part of investing and one of the few things within your control when it comes to investing.

 Either way, your risk tolerance is only a piece of the puzzle.
 You should not be too aggressive when your investment goal is just a few months or years away.

-So the investment goals, time horizon and risk tolerance should all be considered when thinking of the best asset allocation for you.
+So the investment goals, time horizon and risk tolerance should all be considered when thinking of what is a good asset allocation for you.

 Age-based Asset Allocation – Rule of Thumb